-Welcome to one of the most popular games in the world…badminton.
 Badminton is very popular in many parts of the world and is growing in popularity in America.
 The sport appeals to all ages, skill levels and to both men and women.
-This book will include everything you will need to learn the game.
 Whether you are a beginner or have some past experience, the combination of this book and your work in the gym will help you learn the necessary skills, strategies, and rules of the game.
 These newly acquired skills will allow you to enjoy this fast-paced, quick-reflex game and you will quickly begin to enjoy the social, recreational, psychological and health-related benefits of badminton.
-There is evidence to suggest that an active game of badminton provides more arm movement than baseball players obtain in a complete game and more cardiovascular benefits than a full game of football.
+It is an active game that requires not only arm movements, but also cardiovascular endurance.
 Badminton is more than a game of power; it is also a game of finesse, deception and control.
-If you use the materials in this book and follow the instructor’s directions, you will be a better player at the end of this course.
 Whether you play singles or doubles this game can be played at a level to meet your individual needs and abilities for physical activity for the rest of your life.